puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/sudo.md

 # Sudo Logs

-Unix `SudoLogs` are the log files associated with sudo execution.
+macOS sudo  are the log files associated with sudo execution.
 Sudo ("super user do" or "substitute user") is used to run programs with elevated privileges.

-macOS `SudoLogs` are stored in the Unified Log files.
+macOS sudo logs are stored in the Unified Log files.
 The log entries show evidence of commands executed with elevated privileges

 Other Parsers: